nateedwick/CANETE_PA4/README.md

 ## Problems and Solutions

 ### 1. Instru DataFrame
-- **Goal:** reate a DataFrame named Instru containing students who are from Instrumentation track, with Luzon as their hometown, and an Electronics grade greater than 70.
+- **Goal:** Create a DataFrame named Instru containing students who are from Instrumentation track, with Luzon as their hometown, and an Electronics grade greater than 70.
 Keep only the columns Name, GEAS, and Electronics.

 - **Code:**  Import the Pandas library and use pd.read_excel() to load the dataset into a DataFrame.
 Apply boolean conditions (Track = Instrumentation, Hometown = Luzon, Electronics > 70) to filter rows.
 Store the result in Instru.
 In a second step, select only the required columns (Name, GEAS, Electronics) from the filtered DataFrame.
 This “double-step” approach makes the filtering and column selection easier to read.